 Proactive global agricultural policy.
 All support measures should be linked to those enterprises that really develop outwardly into global markets. <…> Last year our export grew by more than 20% and we are keeping up the pace in the first quarter of this year.
 We have never exported so much machinery outside the CIS — Andrei Vorobyov, Governor of Moscow Region.

 In my opinion, trade missions should promote export support — Andrei Vorobyov, Governor of Moscow Region.

 The international market is the top league. <…> Our Russian market is not that large.
 What is the situation today?
-We are actually investing in foreign business, in foreign companies — Denis Kravchenko, Deputy in the State Duma of the Federal Assembly of the Russian Federation; Deputy Chairman of the Committee on Economic Policy, Industry, Innovative Development, and Entrepreneurship.
+We are actually investing in foreign business, in foreign companies — Denis Kravchenko, Deputy Chairman of the Committee on Economic Policy, Industry, Innovative Development and Entrepreneurship, State Duma of the Federal Assembly of the Russian Federation .

 The solution to the main issue is <…> current and potential competitiveness in the global market — Yuri Slyusar, President of PAO UAC.
 Improvement of payment methods.